top of page

 Japan: The Torii, Symbols of Purity and Spiritual Transition

-The Torii ( 鳥居) are not just architectural elements that define the landscapes and sacred spaces of Japan.
+The Torii (鳥居) are not just architectural elements that define the landscapes and sacred spaces of Japan.
 They embody the very essence of Japanese culture and spirituality.
 Opening a gateway to the history, beliefs, and values of a nation, they symbolize the passage from the profane world to the sacred world, according to Shinto religion.
 Fine Art Print © O. Robert (Purchase here) The Torii, 鳥居 in Japanese, is literally translated as " bird gate " or " where birds perch ".
+I

 Japan: Kongobuji Temple, Capturing the Heart of Shingon Buddhism